-The Reading Horizons Team

-There are more than enough activities in each packet to keep a child engaged.
+The Reading Horizons Team There are more than enough activities in each packet to keep a child engaged.
 You may find that the teacher will assign only certain pages each week.
 She or he may also send these packets home for a two week period.
 Be sure to follow whatever instructions are communicated by the teacher.

-For more information contact vour teacher at roi more imiormation. . contact vour teacher at
+For more information, contact your teacher at